-If you are currently working on or have received a bachelor's and/or a master's degree in the U.S. and your native language is not English, the TOEFL is still required.
-However, you may submit an expired test score up to 5 years old.
-If you have not completed a Bachelor’s degree in the US, you will need to submit a TOEFL no older than 2 years.
-We will NOT accept an expired score in this case, no exceptions.
+- If you are currently working on or have received a bachelor's and/or a master's degree in the U.S. and your native language is not English you may submit an expired test score up to five years old (TOEFL scores taken before August 20, 2015 will not be accepted.)

 - Test Scores: All test scores must be uploaded (as PDF) to your application.
 If they are NOT uploaded by December 10, you will not have access to upload them and your application may not be considered for review.